gitter-badger/newkozlukov.github.io/_posts/2018-02-04-object-model.md

 standalone application that relies on data-bindings.
 Not a "bunch of interacting entities" at all

+The only part left is the domain logic the vast part of which consists of all kinds of constraints.
+Ideally we'd like to write just a specification of these constraints and then use it for both validation and input-suggestions.

+To sum up: the object model isn't how we store data, nor how we serve data to the end-user nor even how we'd like to modify and validate data.

-Basically the coders are writing lots of code which is never really used.
+Basically the coders are writing lots of code which doesn't produce any additional value.
 That happens because it is convenient to follow the routine: write resource classes, write the services, generate the sql and the REST endpoints, write some tests, proceed as usual.
 This process doesn't really involve thinking.